fudge-py/fudge/docs/index.rst

 Fudge is a Python module for using fake objects (mocks, stubs, etc) to test real ones.

-The module is designed for two specific situations:
+This module is designed for two specific situations:

 - Replace an object